adtoniq/adtoniq-for-nodejs/examples/express/README.md

 const adtoniq = new Adtoniq(apiKey);
 ```

-1. On any page that you want the API to work, you must inject the result of the following code in the `<head>`
+1. In the `<head>` of any page that you want the API to work you must inject the result of the following code:
 ```js
 const headCode = adtoniq.getHeadCode({})
 ```